AleksandrRogachev94/RoboTrail/README.md

 ## What it actually does

 There's no lidar here.
 The "lidar" is one VL53L1X time-of-flight sensor on a servo, taking 80 readings across a 180° arc every time the robot stops.
-That's a sparse, noisy, half-blind view of the room, which makes everything downstream harder — and is most of what makes the project interesting.
+Against a real spinning scanner that's a sparse, noisy, half-blind view of the room — it costs a rounding error of what a lidar does, and it makes everything downstream harder.
+That difficulty is most of what makes the project interesting.

+Nothing came out of a box.
+Components were picked one at a time and wired by hand, the chassis and camera mount were modelled in CAD and printed, and every algorithm below — scan matching, the graph optimizer, the exploration planner — is written directly against numpy and scipy rather than pulled from a SLAM library.

 The loop is stop-and-scan: drive one waypoint, stop, sweep, match the scan against the previous one, record it as a node in a pose graph, optimize the graph, rebuild the map from the corrected poses, pick the next frontier.